noorm SDK

 // Disconnect when done

-await ctx.disconnect()API Reference
+await ctx.disconnect()API Structure

 Factory Function